 The Dare to Run board consists of nonprofit professionals, former campaign staff, business leaders, activists, and local political leaders.

 Founder and President

 Rachelle received her Master of Science in Nonprofit Management from the Milano School for Management and Urban Policy in New York City in 2017.
-Prior to that, Ms. Suissa completed a Master of Arts degree in Political Science – American Government at Brooklyn College in 2010.
+Prior to that, Ms. Suissa completed a Master of Arts degree in Political Science with a concentration in American Government from Brooklyn College in 2010.
 She received her Bachelor of Arts in History and Women’s and Gender Studies from Pace University in New York City in 2008.
-She currently serves as the Manager of External Affairs for START Treatment and Recovery Centers in Brooklyn.
-She also currently sits on the Junior Advisory Board for the Leopold Schepp Scholarship Foundation Event Planning Committee.
+She was currently elected to her third year as President of the Board of Dare to Run, Inc. She also currently sits on the Junior Advisory Board for the Leopold Schepp Scholarship Foundation Event Planning Committee.

 Rachelle is committed to the mission of building the pipeline of female leaders across the country and believes in the power of women to change their communities through public service.
-Prior to founding Dare to Run, Ms. Suissa served on the Board of the Brooklyn-Queens Chapter of the National Organization for Women (NOW), both as President (2006-2013) and as Vice President from 2005-2007.
+Prior to founding Dare to Run, Ms. Suissa served on the Board of the Brooklyn-Queens Chapter of the National Organization for Women (NOW), both as President from 2006-2013 and as Vice President from 2005-2007.
 She attend State and National NOW Chapter meetings and served as a delegate for the organization on behalf of her chapter; she also coordinated events to promote community engagement and built up the chapter's presence significantly on social media.
 Ms. Suissa has also volunteered with organizations including NARAL, Planned Parenthood, and the Young Women’s Leadership Network.
-Her current responsibilities include managing the day to day fundraising operations for START Treatment and Recovery Centers, including social media campaigns, event planning for the Conference on Opioid Addiction, the 50th anniversary gala, and fundraising efforts.
 In addition, Ms. Suissa oversees the activities of the board of Dare to Run, the recruitment of volunteer instructors for the training program, recruitment of participants to complete the training program, as well as monthly events, board meetings and social media campaigns and visibility for the organization.

 Ms. Suissa currently resides in South Brooklyn where she has lived for the past 33 years.